citp/privacy-policy-historical/t/th/the/thewiggles.com.au.md

-> *The following text is extracted and transformed from the thewiggles.com.au privacy policy that was archived on 2015-06-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150614184639id_/http%3A//www.thewiggles.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thewiggles.com.au privacy policy that was archived on 2015-10-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151011155128id_/http%3A//www.thewiggles.com.au/privacy-policy) for the most accurate reproduction.*

 # The Wiggles

 ## Privacy Policy

-Parents: By agreeing to this Privacy Policy, you consent to the use of your childs personal information in accordance with this Privacy Policy.
+Parents: By agreeing to this Privacy Policy, you consent to the use of your child’s personal information in accordance with this Privacy Policy.

 1\.
 GENERAL

-This Privacy Policy applies to the network of websites operated and controlled by The Wiggles Pty Limited (we or us), being the websites for The Wiggles, Wiggle Time, The Wiggles Shop and any other websites we may establish and control from time to time (the Wiggles Websites)
+This Privacy Policy applies to the network of websites operated and controlled by The Wiggles Pty Limited (‘we’ or ‘us’), being the websites for ‘The Wiggles’, ‘Wiggle Time’, ‘The Wiggles Shop’ and any other websites we may establish and control from time to time (‘the Wiggles Websites’)

 2\.
 DISCLOSURE